magana272/Past-School-projects/README.md

 ![](im/Performdf.png)

 ## Spike triggered Average
-*still a work in progress*
+*still a work in progress: Working on Implementing regualized STA*

+1)Looked at inital data, and tried to form any inital observations 2)Read from pickled files

 *Implemented*:
 1) Standard Spike triggered Average
-2) Reading from pickled file
-3) Look at inital data, and tried to form any inital observations

 ###### Corrolation
 ![](im/COR.png)